flairNLP/transformer-ranker/README.md

 This indicates that the uncased variant of BERT is likely to perform better on CoNLL-03!

-## Example 2: Really find the best LM (by analyzing many LMs)
+## Example 2: Really find the best LM

-The first example only chooses between two LMs.
+The first example was kept simple: we only chose between two LMs.
 But in practical use cases, you might want to choose between **dozens** of LMs.

 To help you get started, we compiled two lists of popular LMs that in our opinion are good LMs to try: